 Camps for Brain Injury

 About the Brain Injury Alliance of Colorado: The BIAC is the only statewide non-profit exclusively dedicated to brain injury.
-Founded in 1980, their mission is to improve the quality of life for individuals with brain injuries and their families and support programs to prevent brain injuries.
+Founded in 1980, the Brain Injury Alliance of Colorado is the go-to resource for help and services for survivors of an injury to the brain, their families and providers.
 For more information, visit www.biacolorado.org.

 In addition to our retreats with the Brain Injury Alliance of Colorado, the BOEC offers a TBI camp for youth in conjunction with Children’s Hospital Colorado.
 Camp Zenith is designed for youth ages 8 – 18 and is also based out of BOEC’s Scott Griffith Lodge.
 Activities include rock climbing, ropes course and canoeing.
 For application and information, visit Camp Zenith directly on Children’s Hospital Colorado website.